mnot/I-D/rfc5785bis/draft.md

 This memo defines a path prefix for "well-known locations", "/.well-known/", in selected Uniform Resource Identifier (URI) schemes.

-In doing so, it obsoletes RFC 5785 and RFC 8307, and updates the URI schemes defined in RFC 7230 and RFC 6455 to reserve that space.
+In doing so, it obsoletes RFC 5785, and updates the URI schemes defined in RFC 7230 to reserve that space.
+It also updates RFC 7595 to add track URI schemes that support well-known URIs in their registry.

 --- note_Note_to_Readers